0nix/ggj21/twine/scriptstuff.md

 ### Day 4

-Surveillance starts at 0500 hours on Friday, March 12th.
+Surveillance starts at 0500 hours on Saturday, March 12th.

 In the early morning you get a report from Division XIX that there was no veto on file for the gag placed on Hassel and Letizka for that package that had arrived on Wednesday the 10th.